-In almost all disclosures outside of Mount Sinai, you will not be identified by name, social security number, address, telephone number, or any other direct personal identifier.
+Page 18 of 22 Form Version Date: 11/18/2020 Main Study: Parents of 0-17 year old child - The United States Department of Health and Human Services and the Office of Human Research Protection.
+In almost all disclosures outside of Mount Sinai, your child will not be identified by name, social security number, address, telephone number, or any other direct personal identifier.
 Some records and information disclosed may be identified with a unique code number.
 The Principal Investigator will ensure that the key to the code will be kept in a locked file, or will be securely stored electronically.
-The code will not be used to link the information back to you without your permission, unless the Institutional Review Board allows it after determining that there would be minimal risk to your privacy.
+The code will not be used to link the information back to your child without your permission, unless the Institutional Review Board allows it after determining that there would be minimal risk to your child's privacy.
 The Certificate of Confidentiality obtained from the Department of Health and Human Services will not be used to prevent disclosure to local authorities of child abuse and neglect, or harm to self or others.
-It is possible that a sponsor or their representatives, a data coordinating office, or a contract research organization, will come to inspect your records.
+It is possible that a sponsor or their representatives, a data coordinating office, or a contract research organization, will come to inspect your child's records.
 Even if those records are identifiable when inspected, the information leaving the institution will be stripped of direct identifiers.
-Additionally, the Office of Human Subjects Protection (OHRP) of the Department of Health and Human Services as well as the Food and Drug Administration (FDA) will be granted direct access to your medical records for verification of the research procedures and data.
-They are authorized to remove information with identifiers if necessary to complete their task.
+Additionally, the Office of Human Subjects Protection (OHRP) of the Department of Health and Human Services as well as the Food and Drug Administration (FDA) will be granted direct access to your child's medical records for verification of the research procedures and data.
+They are authorized to remove information with identifiers if necessary to complete their tasks.
 By signing this document you are authorizing this access.
 We may publish the results of this research.
-However, we will keep your name and other identifying information confidential.

-For how long will Mount Sinai be able to use or disclose your protected health information?
-Your authorization for use of your protected health information for this specific study does not expire.

-Will you be able to access your records?
+However, we will keep your child's name and other identifying information confidential.
+For how long will Mount Sinai be able to use or disclose your child's protected health information?
+Your authorization for use of your child's protected health information for this specific study does not expire.
+Will you be able to access your child's records?